LINORBENYOSSEF/shop/README.md

 # shop
-This project written to clients in collage.
+This project written to clients in college.

 1. Building the Management of shop in MVC model using Java-fx